Styyx1/Ruvaak-Readme/README.md

 Ruvaak ships with an ENB setup that is configured to match the look of the list.
 If you wish to make some changes though, here are a few common tweaks.
 I recommend opening the console before doing edits.

-##### Removing the letterbox (in general as the default ENB doesn't have that effect enabled)

-1. Press [Shift+Enter] to open the ENB menu.
-2. In the tab called Shader Parameters, select the `ENBPOSTPASS.FX` section.
-It will open once you click on it.
-3. Scroll down until you see letterbox and untick it.
-4. Press the save configuration button.
-5. Press [Shift+Enter] to return to the game.

 ##### Turning off settings for FPS